locationtech/geomesa/docs/user/cli/geotools.rst

     $ ls
     bin/  conf/  dist/  docs/  examples/  lib/  LICENSE.txt  logs/

 Alternatively, it may be built from source.
-For more information refer to :ref:`building_from_source` in the developer manual, or to the ``README.md`` file in the the source distribution.
+For more information, refer to the instructions on `GitHub <https://github.com/locationtech/geomesa#building-from-source>`__.
 If you have built from source, the distribution is created in the ``target`` directory of ``geomesa-gt/geomesa-gt-dist``.

 Setting up the Command Line Tools